shockscript/spec/src/packages.md

 ## Name shadowing

-When a package or a specific item of a package is imported, it is possible to fully qualify a name in an expression using that package and the imported items, shadowing any other variables.
+It is possible to fully qualify a name in an expression using a package and one of its items, shadowing any other variables.

 ```
 import com.color.types.Color;